rowanmoul/ArchSecureDualBoot/README.md

 python
 ```

 This package set will get you booting and doing everthing in this guide, but not a whole lot else.
-If you know what other packages you want, install them now (in particular, make sure you install something to allow you connect to a network or you'll have to boot the live disk again just to install more packages later!)
+If you know what other packages you want, install them now (in particular, make sure you install something to allow you connect to a network such as `dhcpd` or you'll have to boot the live disk again just to install more packages later!)

 ### Genfstab